 Here on the Sunshine Coast weeds get out of control fast.
 Sun, humidity, rain, plus great soil is the perfect environment for weeds.
 Weeds need to be consistently kept on top of.
-They are the sort of thing that need to be maintained at least every 4 weeks.
-The good news is, when you do it often, it becomes faster and easier.
+They are the sort of thing that needs to be maintained at least every 4 weeks.
+The good news is when you do it often, it becomes faster and easier.

 Yes when you rent a home you are also responsible for maintaining the weeds too.

 I buy my broad leaf weed killer in bulk.
 As I find over time it’s a considerable saving.
 You can see what I buy here.
 The group I is a selective herbicide.
-It’s important to wear protective gear like a mask, long pants & shirt.
-Then shower afterwards.
+It’s important to wear protective gear like a mask, long pants & shirt then shower afterward.